Heated tobacco product: Marketing

-Temporary smoking room and a sales promotion of glo at the 2016 Sendai Pageant of Starlight in Kōtōdai-kōen Park.
+Temporary smoking room and a sales promotion of glo at the 2016 Sendai Pageant of Starlight in Kōtōdai-kōen Park, Sendai, Japan.

 The term "heat-not-burn" refers to tobacco heated (at ~350 °C) by an electrically powered element or carbon instead of being fully combusted (at ~800 °C).
 Terms used in marketing for cigarette-like products that "heat rather than burn" refer to them as "reduced risk" and "innovative".
 Marketing slogans like "heat-not-burn" cannot be a substitute for science.
 The tobacco industry has described them as "not-burned" (heat-not-burn), though it has backtracked from this claim as of 2018.
-HTPs are not typically marketed as a harmless substitute to smoking, though they have been marketed as a "smoke-free" alternative to traditional cigarettes, and promoted as a way to lower risk from smoking.
+HTPs are not typically marketed as a harmless substitute to smoking, though they have been marketed as a "smoke-free" alternative to traditional cigarettes and promoted as a way to lower risk from smoking.
 The IQOS product has been advertised as emitting "no smoke".
 This advertisement claim is not a replacement for science.
 It is expected that the promotion associated with these products will worsen the worldwide tobacco risk.

 Companies employ similar strategies previously used for traditional cigarettes, such as marketing through a variety of outlets, including celebrity endorsements.
 "The tobacco industry has opened heated tobacco product flagship stores, cafes and sponsored public events such as concerts and car races around the world, which is alarming," said Judith Mackay, director of the Asian Consultancy on Tobacco Control.

 Internal documents and statements by PMI researchers have contradicted PMI's claims about reduced harm in regard to the IQOS product.
 For example, in 2018, four PMI researchers who worked for the company stated that the lowered levels of certain substances produced by the IQOS did not automatically translate into the product being safer, even though PMI stated that the IQOS is safer than traditional cigarettes, as 58 substances in IQOS aerosols were found at lower levels than in cigarette smoke.